|Elliott Sound Products||Project 72|

 Remember that if you use any of the TDA series ICs, the power supply voltages are lower, so a transformer with the appropriate voltages has to be selected.
 Make sure that the absolute maximum supply voltage is not exceeded or the IC will be damaged.

 In some countries it may be required that mains wiring be performed by a qualified electrician - Do not attempt the power supply unless suitably qualified.
 Faulty or unsuitable mains wiring may result in death or serious injury.
 All mains wiring must use mains rated cable, segregated from input and low voltage wiring as required by local regulations.

 Figure 3 - Power Supply

-Although 4,700µF capacitors are shown, the amplifier will operate quite happily with less - I do not recommend anything less than 2,200µF for a pair of amps.
+Although 4,700µF capacitors are shown, the amplifier will operate quite happily with less - I do not recommend anything less than 2,200µF for a pair of amps, and more than 10,000µF is probably being silly.
 The transformer rating is up to you.
 It can be less than 50VA for low power versions, and more than 150VA is completely unwarranted - the regulation improves with greater VA ratings, but the law of diminishing returns comes into play quite quickly.

 Signal earth and mains earth should be tied together at a single common point, which will become the 'star' earthing point for the whole amplifier.
 This should be as close as possible to the common of the filter capacitors.
 The mains earth must connect to the chassis to prevent electric shock in case of a transformer 'meltdown'.
 While it is recommended that the signal and mains earth (ground) connections should be joined, this may result in an earth (ground) loop causing hum.
 You can use a 'loop breaker' as described in Project 04.